28 Different Types of Bats

 18. Lesser Mouse-eared Bat

-The lesser mouse-eared bat is also a large type of bat with a wing span of 12 inches or more and weighs about 1 ounce.
+The lesser mouse-eared bat is also a large bat with a wing span of 12 inches or more and weighs about 1 ounce.

-It’s found all over Africa, south of the Sahara Desert to as far north as southern France in Europe.
+It’s found all over Africa, south of the Sahara Desert, and as far north as southern France and Europe.

 They feed on insects, such as moths, butterflies, beetles, mosquitoes, flies, and other small insects.